 Designing a High Quality User Experience

-The application of psychological principals in creation of BCT applications is no guarantee of their efficacy.
-Once the proper behavioral change technique is implemented, the team must engage their user experience discipline in the development process.
+The application of psychological principles in creation of BCT applications is no guarantee of their efficacy.
+Once the proper behavior change technique is implemented, the team must engage their user experience discipline in the development process.
 A piece of technology cannot begin to change a behavior unless the user continually interacts with it.
 Great UX design will enable the interaction volume needed for successful BCT application development.

 Studies have shown that aesthetically pleasing technology is perceived as more useful and enables more effective task completion.
 Although this may seem like common sense, it is the Achilles Heel for many teams attempting to implement BCT applications today.
 Without an inviting user experience the users provide fewer inputs and receive less feedback from the application.
 Therefore they are less likely to make actual behavioral changes.